hyundai-robotics/doc-hi6-operation/7-system/3-control-parameter/11-industrial-comm/README.md

 You can perform the setting of the industrial communication \(fieldbus\) to use it.

-1. Depending on the type of the communication to use, you need to install a PCI card and then set the slot number \(1 to 4\) by referring to the "Hi6 Controller Maintenance Manual".
+1. Depending on the type of the communication to use, you need to install a PCI card and then set the slot number \(1 to 4\) by referring to the "${cont_model} Controller Maintenance Manual".

 2. Set the industrial communication firmware by referring to "[7.3.11.1 Firmware Setting](1-firmware-set.md)".